Brycew30/coffee-club/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Brycew30/coffee-club.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](/coffee-club/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Code Of Conduct.

 ## License

-Open source under the terms of the [MIT License](/coffee-club/LICENSE).
+Open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).